Vishv04/RupeeFi/README.md

 > - Do **not** affect unrelated files, components, or styles.
 > - Properly tested and reviewed before raising a pull request.

-✅ **Always review your code before committing.** Irrelevant or auto-generated changes to other parts of the project will not be accepted.
+**Always review your code before committing.** Irrelevant or auto-generated changes to other parts of the project will not be accepted.

+---

+Thank you for contributing to Rupeefi! 💖